DATA-BACKED GUIDE · UPDATED JULY 2026

 Do I need to update the chip if I move house?

-Absolutely.
+Yes.
 The chip only works if the database holds your current phone number and address.
-Updating it is a legal responsibility and is usually cheap or free.
+Updating it is a legal responsibility and is usually cheap or free, and doing it yourself online avoids paying the vet for something that takes minutes.